 Oxbridge aspirants have to take a combination of general and subject tests to get to the interview and subsequent selection process.
 Non-native English speakers have to take IELTS or TOEFL or Cambridge Certificate tests or other tests based on the college requirement.

 The most common sections across the standardized tests are Reading, Writing, Speaking and Listening.
-You can start practicing for these tests in your 11th and 12th by going through test pattern and including reading and writing activities in the daily routine.
+You can start practicing for these tests in your 11th and 12th by going through a test pattern and including reading and writing activities in the daily routine.

 The below infographic entails the subjects tests for Oxbridge admissions.